mrmrs/component-api-talk/README.md

 But you can build a lot of pretty neat UI without worrying about a lot of these properties and how they work.
-When I am a beginner one of the most difficult things is figuring out what to worry about and what not to.
-I can confidently say, I've never needed to set caption-side when styling a buttonon .
-Or counter-increment, or counter-reset for that matter.
+When I am a beginner one of the most difficult things is figuring out what *to* worry about and what *not to*.
+I can confidently say, when styling a button, I've never needed to set caption-side.
+Or counter-increment, counter-reset, or volume for that matter.
 This doesn't mean you should never use them, but they aren't common properties attached to button styles.

-It could potentially make front-end code more accessible for new people, if a set of components, essentially had all of the visual styling properties exposed, where a designer could configure the values they want to pass in.
+Can we use this pattern to potentially make front-end code more accessible for new people?

+Components could, essentially have all of the necessary visual styling properties exposed, where a designer can configure the values they want to pass in.

-Instead of a blank slate, they could discover common things to account for for different components.
-The pseudo state :focus would be a tough thing to intuitively account for.
-Offering it in configuration can at the very least, offer guidance of suggested things to research.
+Instead of a blank slate, they could discover common things to account for within different components.
+The pseudo state :focus would be a tough thing to intuitively account for if you've never worked on the web before.
+Offering it in configuration can at the very least, offer guidance around what to research.

+* A list of css properties *
 ```
 accelerator
 azimuth